On this page:

 The viewport edge contains anything that scrolls with the viewport (the screen/window of the browsing device).
-The "sticky" navigation will appear at the top viewport edge and UNLchat will appear at the bottom viewport edge on all devices.
+The “sticky” navigation will appear at the bottom of the viewport edge on mobile devices on page load and when scrolling up.
+UNLchat will appear at the bottom viewport edge on all devices.
 Do not hide or override them.

 6. Notable Changes

 The evolution of the framework sometimes necessitates changes that are not backwards compatible with previous versions.
 The following represent notable changes that were made to the framework that may affect content created in previous iterations.